Sex Addiction: A Real Problem

 In many cases, a patient who contracts one of these viruses will have no obvious symptoms.
 Even when no symptoms are experienced, however, the patient can still transmit the virus to another person.

-In patients who do develop symptoms, a condition often referred to as prodrome occurs.
+In patients who do develop symptoms, a condition often referred to as a prodrome occurs.
 This includes a series of symptoms that are usually associated with the flu.
 The patient may become nauseous and may vomit.
 The patient may also experience a loss of appetite, fatigue, muscle aches, and a low-grade fever.

 Hepatitis viruses can often be prevented through the use of a vaccine.
 A particularly common vaccine that can be used is called Twinrix.
 Twinrix combines vaccines for both Hepatitis A and B types, offering a single solution to protect against these viruses effectively.
 While not 100% effective in all cases, the use of the vaccine can significantly reduce the risk of transmission.